dsh2dsh/cron/README.md

 Refer to the documentation here: http://godoc.org/github.com/robfig/cron

-The rest of this document describes the the advances in v3 and a list of breaking changes for users that wish to upgrade from an earlier version.
+The rest of this document describes the advances in v3 and a list of breaking changes for users that wish to upgrade from an earlier version.

 ## Upgrading to v3 (June 2019)